mrgardner/generator-keystone/app/templates/CONTRIBUTING.md

 All PRs will be squashed merged through GitHub.

 ## Continuous Integration
-Keystone projects enforce a number of best practices such as JS linting and unit testing.
-Each PR will be run against a continuous integration server with the result getting marked in the PR as pass / fail.
+<%- appName %> projects enforce a number of best practices such as JS linting and unit testing.
+Each PR will be run against
+a continuous integration server with the result getting marked in the PR as pass / fail.
 Failing builds will result in your pull request getting declined.
 There will be a `gulp build` task in each project that you can run locally to test before submitting a PR.